Dorytheutis gahi / Loligo gahi

 1. What is it?

-Patagonian squid (Dorytheutis gahi) are short-lived species with a life span of 1 year.
-This species generally has a low vulnerability to fishing pressure.
-Stock levels are considered to be appropriate and current fishing practices do not threaten the stock.
+Patagonian squid (Loligo gahi/ Dorytheutis gahi) are short-lived species with a life span of 1 year.
+This species generally has a low vulnerability to fishing pressure; however, it does possess some life history traits that indicate some vulnerability at a population level (e.g., temporary aggregations and population fluctuations).
+Current fishing practices do not threaten the stock.

 Patagonian squid are also caught using demersal otter trawls.
 Trawl nets are dragged along the ocean floor at different depths.
-The impact of the fishery on Endangered, Threatened or Protected (ETP) species is uncertain.
+The impact of the fishery on Endangered, Threatened or Protected species is uncertain.
 Bycatch and discards range from low to moderate.
-The fishery is known to impact benthic habitats.
+Fishery is known to impact benthic habitats.

 3. Where is it from?

-Patagonian squid are caught mainly around the Falkland Islands but are found along the south coast of South America from southern Peru to northern Argentina.
-Management is considered to be partly effective due to a lack of information regarding the impact on ETP species and benthic habitats.
-There are also concerns surrounding poor levels of cooperation between Argentina and Falkland Islands (UK).
+Patagonian squid are found in coastal and shelf waters along the coast of South America from southern Peru to northern Argentina and around the Falkland Islands.
+Management is considered to be marginally effective due to the difficulties in monitoring artisanal fisheries in the area for jigging and partly effective due to lack of information regarding the impact on ETP (Endangered, Threatened and Protected) species and benthic habitat on demersal otter trawl.